 It is true: From before the French Revolution to the terrorist attacks of 2015, Paris has played center stage to turmoil—much of it romanticized (think “Les Misérables”), some of it too recent to properly put into perspective.
 But one thing is certain: Upheaval has always been as much a part of its urban makeup as the Seine—which is why Paris’s coat of arms features a boat and the motto FLUCTUAT NEC MERGITUR (“She is tossed by the waves but does not sink”), a reminder that no matter what happens, Paris will prevail and protect those within her walls.

 And it’s true.
-Despite the heartache of recent years, the Covid 19 pandemic included, Paris is still a bastion of the best of French culture.
+Despite the heartache of recent years, the Covid-19 pandemic included, Paris is still a bastion of the best of French culture.
 The culinary legacy alone is enough to fill several books.
 You can eat your way to nirvana in the city’s restaurants, gourmet food stores, and bakeries.
-The architecture ranges from the lavish opulence of Place Vendôme to the contemporary madness of Musée du Quai Branly.
+The architecture ranges from the lavish opulence of Place Vendôme to the contemporary quirkiness of the Fondation Louis Vuitton.
 The city is also home to some of the world’s greatest museums, including the legendary Louvre.
 And let’s not even get into the city’s concert halls, nightspots, parks, gardens, and cafes—at least not just yet.
 Even if you have time to see only a fraction of what you’d like to see, in the long run, it really won’t matter.
 What counts is that you’ll have been to Paris, sampled its wonders, and savored the experience—and that counts for a lot.

 Things to Do